rosanwang/DS4300_final_project/README.md

 - tweets.csv: tweets from 2008-2023 with the keywords related to "economy" (no minimum likes)

 ### data_collection_files
-- supporting code to obtain the csv files using Twint
+- supporting code to obtain the data csv files
 ---
 ### Analysis
 - sentiment_analysis.ipynb: conducts sentiment analysis via VADER library